Dyna-5G: Dynamic Role Switching for Self-Organizing 5G M2M Networks: Design of

-\textbf{State Controller.} The state controller contains the logic of every Finite State Machine (FSM) action and it interacts with the other components to make the proper decisions about the network.
-Specifically, the state controller enables/disables these components, retrieves data from them related to the cellular procedures, and controls the Non-Access Stratum (NAS) and Radio Resource Control (RRC) transmissions.
+\textbf{$\bullet$ State Controller.} The state controller contains the Finite State Machine (FSM) logic and it interacts with the other components to make decisions about the network.
+It enables/disables these components, retrieves important cellular-level, and controls the Non-Access Stratum (NAS) and Radio Resource Control (RRC) transmissions.

-\textbf{UE Stack.} To enable communication between machines akin to regular smartphone devices, each machine is equipped with a comprehensive UE stack.
-This stack empowers them to establish both control-plane and user-plane connections.
-It allows each machine to obtain a user-plane IP address, essential for routing data between devices.

-\textbf{Core and RAN Stacks.} The selected network machine running the Core and RAN stacks for a specific duration, provides the infrastructure necessary to initiate and orchestrate the 5G Core and RAN functions to establish the 5G network.
-These functionalities are utilized only by the network leader.
+\textbf{$\bullet$ Dynamic Network Table.} It contains the necessary information (\eg, Session IPs, status) for machine identification, routing and reorganization.
+The controller updates the table regularly to reflect the latest network state.

+\textbf{$\bullet$ Systems Timers.} They coordinate and drive core control-plane operations, such as performance evaluation and leader selection, and are synchronized across nodes.

-\textbf{Application Layer Server/Client.} This client and server component (could be HTTP(S), Mavlink, \etc) is necessary for the exchange of application layer messages between machines.
+\textbf{$\bullet$ Application Layer Server/Client.} This client and server component is necessary for the exchange of application layer messages between machines.
 These messages are specific to the dynamic network's management, organization, control, and potentially mission-related instructions and information.
-This component can operate once the 5G medium has been established and the messages are controlled by the state controller.
-Generally, this component is transparent to the underlying cellular infrastructure.

-\textbf{Dynamic Network Table.} It is imperative for the network's operation as it contains the necessary information/status (\eg, Session IPs) for machine identification, routing and reorganization.
-The controller retrieves information and updates the table regularly to reflect the latest network state.
+\textbf{$\bullet$ UE Stack.} To enable communication between machines, the stack provides standard 5G UE functionality for control-plane and user-plane connectivity, with minor instrumentation added for logging and state reporting to the controller.

+\textbf{$\bullet$ Core \& RAN Stacks.} Activated only on the leader, the stacks provide the infrastructure necessary to initiate and orchestrate the 5G Core and RAN functions to establish the 5G network, with lightweight adaptations for state reporting to the controller.